- Mental Health

 The figure moved around in a somewhat casual manner, never seeming to be aware that I was in the room.
 The figure was nude, though that did not appear to have any significance in the dream.

 I continued to lay silently in bed, watching the figure move about the room.
-He was waving his arms around above his head in a non-threatening manner, never actually looking in my direction.
+He was waving his arms around above his head in an odd, yet non-threatening manner, never actually looking in my direction.

 Afraid to See the Eyes